Testing apps

 Ground truth datasets are associated with a specific app.
 For a 1:1 comparison, you use the same set of documents to create the ground truth dataset and to test the app.
 You can create multiple ground truth datasets for an app to test different batches of input documents.

-There are several tasks associated with managing ground truth datasets:
+Several tasks are associated with managing ground truth datasets:

 Creating ground truth datasets